- Entertainment and Media

 8. Robin and Marian

-Robin and Marian reunited actors Sean Connery and Robert Shaw who first worked together in 1963's James Bond classic From Russia With Love.
+Robin and Marian reunited actors Sean Connery and Robert Shaw who first worked together in the 1963 From Russia With Love James Bond movie.

 In this 1976 film, Connery plays Robin Hood who has returned from fighting in the Crusades.
 Audrey Hepburn plays Maid Marian who in his absence has moved into a priory near Nottingham and who now lives as an nun.
 Of course, the Sheriff of Nottingham played by Shaw, tries to prevent their rekindling of their old romance, but to no avail.
 The movie also brings Richard Harris onscreen again with Connery, the pair having previously worked six years earlier in The Molly McQuires.